Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Eigenstates of the spin-1 Heisenberg problem on a triangle

 Here, $\bar{\nu} = -\nu$, and the negative-$m$ states can be obtained by doing the $S_z$-inversion ($1\leftrightarrow\onebar$) of the above states.

 \emph{Triplets}: Next, we have three sets of triplets, one each for $\nu=0, 1$ and $\onebar$, with eigenvalue, $-2J$.
-Thus, $\Hhat_\triangle$ has 9 degenerate $S=1$ eigenstates, written below.
+Thus, $\Hhat_\triangle$ has 9 degenerate $S=1$ eigenstates.
 Here, we denote the triplet states $|1,m;\nu\rangle$ as $|t_{m\nu}\rangle$.
-This slightly different notation is introduced to facilitate a convenient notation for the plaquette-operator representation (in the reduced space of the triplets and the singlet), as used in the main text this paper (see Sec.~\ref{subsec:spinoperator}).
+This slight change in notation is introduced to facilitate a convenient notation for the plaquette-operator representation (in the reduced space of the triplets and the singlet), as used in the main text (see Sec.~\ref{subsec:spinoperator}).
+These triplets are written as follows.